 Lake Country Recreation Trail

-Description: The Lake Country Recreation Trail is a Waukesha County trail that runs east to west from Waukesha to Delafield.
+Description: The Lake Country Recreation Trail is a Waukesha County trail that runs east to west from Waukesha to Oconomowoc.
 It is partially on an old railroad ROW, so it is relatively flat.
 There are a few good hills in the middle section, though.
 The scenery is good, except that it is now on a power line ROW, so there are power lines all over.
+The west end of the trail used to be in Delafield at Mill Road, but in 2009 the trail was extended west to downtown Oconomowoc.

 Official Website: Lake Country Recreation Trail